nsenji/zai-finance-app/README.md

 ![Static Badge](https://img.shields.io/badge/Made%20with%20-%20Flutter%20-blue?style=for-the-badge)

-Zai is a fintech mobile application where you deposit, send, request, and budget for money that which encourages saving and enables financial transactions like payment for goods
+Zai is a fintech application where you deposit, send, request, save and budget for money.
+For use in financial transactions

 ## :sparkles: App Features